-Reverse mortgages (sometimes referred to as "home equity conversion loans") give older homeowners the ability to benefit from their built-up equity without selling their home.
-Deciding how you would like to be paid: by a monthly payment amount, a line of credit, or a one-time payment, you may get a loan amount determined by your equity.
-Paying back your loan isn't necessary until when the borrower puts his home up for sale, moves (such as into a retirement community) or dies.
-After you sell your home or is no longer used as your primary residence, you (or your estate) have to repay the lender for the cash you received from the reverse mortgage in addition to interest among other fees.
+In a reverse mortgage loan (sometimes referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without having to sell their homes.
+Deciding how you prefer to be paid: by a monthly amount, a line of credit, or a one-time payment, you may get a loan based on your home equity.
+The borrowed money does not have to be paid back until the homeowner sells the home, moves out, or dies.
+At the time you sell your home or is no longer used as your main residence, you (or your estate) have to repay the lending institution for the funds you got from the reverse mortgage as well as interest and other finance charges.

 Do you have a question regarding a mortgage program?